 - Single-crystal structure of the blades, eliminating grain boundaries and increasing resistance to creep and fatigue.

-These solutions allow the turbine not only to work but also to function reliably in conditions close to the limit of the physical capabilities of materials.
+These solutions allow the turbine not only to work, but to function reliably in conditions close to the limit of the physical capabilities of materials.

 Read more materials: